metricly/metricly-docs/content/integrations/sso/sso-okta.md

 ![optional-metadata](/images/_index/optional-metadata.png)

 {{% notice tip %}}
 Add your tenant name to the **Default Relay State** field if you do not want to enter it when logging into CloudWisdom from Okta.
-Your tenant name is the company name you used when you signed up for a Metricly account.
+Your tenant name is the company name you used when you signed up for a CloudWisdom account.
 Contact support if you do not know your tenant name.
 ![default-relay-state](/images/_index/default-relay-state.png)
 {{% /notice %}}

-## 3. Finish SSO Set-up in Metricly
+## 3. Finish SSO Set-up in CloudWisdom

 1. Upload the certificate (public key) from Okta.
 2. Upload the `metadata.xml` file from Okta.